 Medicare covers many

 For surgeries or procedures, it's hard to know the exact costs in advance.
-This is because no one knows exactly what services you'll need.
+This is because you won’t know what services you need until you meet with your provider.
 If you need surgery or a procedure, you may be able to estimate how much you'll have to pay.
 You can:

 - Ask the doctor, hospital, or facility how much you'll have to pay for the surgery and any care afterward.